grafana/tutorials/content/tutorials/grafana-fundamentals.md

 <!--this add button is gone rn. look into this -->
 1. Click **Add**.
 Grafana displays the Annotations list, with your new annotation.
 1. Click the **Go back** arrow to return to your dashboard.
+1. At the top of your dashboard, there is now a toggle to display the results of the newly created annotation query.
+Press it so that it's enabled.

 The log lines returned by your query are now displayed as annotations in the graph.